Plymouth University of the Third Age (U3A)

 After the meeting, you may like to enjoy a lovely lunch in the hotel Pent House restaurant overlooking the Hoe, at a reduced rate.

-Subscriptions for 2016/2017 are now overdue.
-The membership fee is £12 per person or £22 for a couple living at the same address.
+Subscriptions for 2017/2018 will be due on 1 May.
+The membership fee is £14 per person or £25 for a couple living at the same address.